John 1:42: Analysis

-Peter was brought to Jesus by Andrew, his brother.

 Irish Archbishop John McEvilly comments on the phrase "And Jesus looking at him" as "penetrating into him by that divine vision, which has before it future as well as the present", seeing that Peter was to be a steadfast rock of the Church.
 Or as Cornelius a Lapide puts it, it is as if Christ had said, "for I will make you the rock of the Church, so that on you and your faith, and your government, the fabric of My Church may rest securely as upon a most solid foundation of rock".
 There are echoes of Abraham receiving his name in Genesis 17:5 as well.
 Lutheran Pietist Johann Bengel notes that Ἐμβλέψας is best read as "having gazed earnestly at him" or "[fixed] His eye upon him".

 Some Roman Catholics use this verse and Matthew 16:18 in support of the Primacy of Peter.